 Forklift operators usually earn

 Pay for forklift operators depends on the industry they work in and their level of experience.
-However, they usually earn between $16 and $21 an hour.
+However, they usually earn between minimum wage and $24 an hour.

 What you will do